Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Introduction

-\paragraph{Interpretability} Beyond being able to capture a given network accurately, it is often desirable for a graph model to form interpretable representations of nodes and to produce edge probabilities in an interpretable fashion.
+\paragraph{Interpretability and node clustering} Beyond being able to capture a given network accurately, it is often desirable for a graph model to form interpretable representations of nodes and to produce edge probabilities in an interpretable fashion.
 Dot product models can achieve this by restricting the node embeddings to be nonnegative.
 Nonnegative factorization has long been used to decompose data into parts~\citep{donoho2004does}.
 In the context of graphs, this entails decomposing the set of nodes of the network into clusters or communities.
 In particular, each entry of the nonnegative embedding vector of a node represents the intensity with which the node participates in a community.
-Note that this allows the edge probabilities output by dot product models to be interpretable in terms of coparticipation in communities.
+This allows the edge probabilities output by dot product models to be interpretable in terms of coparticipation in communities.
 Depending on the model, these vectors may have restrictions such as a sum-to-one requirement, meaning the node is assigned a categorical distribution over communities.
 The least restrictive and most expressive case is that of soft assignments to overlapping communities, where the entries can vary totally independently.
-In models for this case, the output of the dot product is often mapped through a nonlinear link function to produce a probability, i.e. to ensure the value lies in $[0,1]$.
-This link function ideally also facilitates straightforward interpretation.
+In such models, which include the \textsc{BigClam} model of \cite{yang2013overlapping}, the output of the dot product may be mapped through a nonlinear link function (as in LPCA) to produce a probability for each edge, i.e., to ensure the values lie in $[0,1]$.

-We propose the first edge-independent graph generative model that is a) expressive enough to capture heterophily, b) interpretable in that it produces nonnegative embeddings, and c) optimizes effectively on real-world graphs with gradient descent on a cross-entropy loss.